A Fefferman-Stein inequality for the Carleson operator: Introduction

 for $1<r\leq r_0$, where $\psi(r)$ is a function that captures the dependence of the operator norm on $r$.
-This definition is motivated by the Carleson operator,
+This definition is of course motivated by the Carleson operator

-since it can be recovered from \eqref{modulated} by setting $T=H$ and $\Phi$ to be the family of functions given by $\phi_\alpha(x)=\alpha x$ for $\alpha \in \R$.
+since it may be recovered from \eqref{modulated} by setting $T=H$ and $\Phi$ to be the family of functions given by $\phi_\alpha(x)=\alpha x$ for $\alpha \in \R$.
 Expressing $\mathcal{C}f$ in terms of $\widehat{f}$ allows it to be reconciled with the classical expression for the Carleson maximal operator in terms of partial Fourier integrals.
+It is well known that the Carleson operator satisfies condition \eqref{wt} for $1<r<\infty$, implying almost everywhere convergence of Fourier series for functions in $L^r$; see Carleson \cite{Carleson} and Hunt \cite{Hunt} for the celebrated Carleson--Hunt theorem or Fefferman \cite{FeffermanCarleson} and Lacey and Thiele \cite{LT} for alternative proofs.

-Implicit in the work of Di Plinio and Lerner \cite{DiPL} there is the following analogue of the estimate \eqref{CFineq} for maximally modulated Calderón-Zygmund operators \footnote{Again, this result can be seen as a consequence of the $A_\infty$ theory in \cite{GMS}.
-In the case of the Carleson operator $\CC$ the result follows from the $A_p$ theory in \cite{HY}.}.
+Implicit in the work of Di Plinio and Lerner \cite{DiPL} there is the following analogue of the estimate \eqref{CFineq} for maximally modulated Calderón--Zygmund operators.\footnote{Again, this result can be seen as a consequence of the $A_\infty$ theory in \cite{GMS}.
+In the case of the Carleson operator $\CC$ the result follows from the $A_p$ theory in \cite{HY}.}

-\begin{theorem} Let $T^{\Phi}$ be a maximally modulated Calderón-Zygmund operator satisfying \eqref{wt}.
+\begin{theorem} Let $T^{\Phi}$ be a maximally modulated Calderón--Zygmund operator satisfying \eqref{wt}.
 Then for $1<s<2$ and $1<p<\infty$ there is a constant $C<\infty$ such that for any weight $w$

 \end{theorem}

 Note that the inequality \eqref{CFineq} can be recovered from \eqref{FSDL} simply by taking $\phi_\alpha \equiv 0$ for all $\alpha$.
 As in the case of \eqref{CFineq}, for any fixed $1<p<\infty$ and $1<s<2$, Theorem \ref{DLtheorem} does not allow one to recover the full range of Lebesgue space bounds for $T^\Phi$ from those for $M_s$ via \eqref{Bounds}.